priyanshu271/distance-learning-platform/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Additional-side notes:
+Unable to completely cover all functionalities(like swapping and draggable rows.
+Mobile view has issues, not as per the VD, due to time constraints.
+Done in Angular 15, since I have no prior experience in angularJS,but wanted to showcase by dev abilities.